fkarg/fkarg.github.io/_posts/2020-06-20-everything-f*cked.md

 ## Criticism
 I don't know.
 I learnt a whole lot of new things in this book, but for some reason it feels like I did not get the point he was trying to make in the last chapter.
-Specifically: ???
-Read through chapter again.
+First, he talks about how we are completely and utterly fucked once computers take over (potentially?) and then _dares to hope_ for a better world at some point, probably before that.
+I mean ... what?
+(I'll talk about some parts as to what happens when computers are able to simulate us in a later post)

-After thinking about this for some time, my overall impression is that he's painting a too-little dimensional picture about the human psyche.
+After thinking about hope for some time, my overall impression is that he's painting a too-little dimensional picture about the human psyche.
 He really does a good job of explaining a whole bunch of things I was only intuitively aware of before, and I'm aware that he did by no means try to explain the full human psyche, but still: it seems too simple, to be true generally.
+Even on average.
+Like something feels amiss, like this is a piece, but the puzzle is missing, or something.

+Still, I would recommend reading it if you have not already, you might have quite different takeaways than I did.

 ## Favourite Quotes